aryan9653/blockchain-file-storage/README.md

 # Decentralized File Storage

 ## Overview
 This project is a decentralized file storage solution that leverages blockchain technology to provide secure, transparent, and immutable data storage.
-Built using Solidity smart contracts and deployed on the Ethereum network, it allows users to upload, store, and retrieve files in a decentralized manner.manner
+Built using Solidity smart contracts and deployed on the Ethereum network, it allows users to upload, store, and retrieve files in a decentralized manner.

 ## Features
 - **Decentralized Storage**: Eliminates the need for centralized servers by using blockchain-based storage solutions.